From personal experience, I can tell you this list is essential to a productive, long term professional relationship.

 Adjectives used to describe the look are as follows: “Long, lean, timeless and elegant.”

-In order to achieve this look you must first be structurally proportionate and blessed with facial beauty.
+In order to achieve this look you must first be structurally proportionate and blessed with high cheek bones and solid jawline.

 Then you have to diet, which looks a lot like that of Jennifer Lopez when she’s touring.